-According to a recent survey by ASQ (American Society for Quality), more than 80% of healthcare quality experts say improving communication between patients and healthcare staff is the number one factor in improving patient experience.
-Medical staff communication is essential for providing quality care, reducing errors, increasing patient satisfaction, and establishing strong patient relationships.
+A quick survey of your healthcare peers (or even a Google search) will tell you one thing almost certain about the importance of care team communication with patients: most healthcare quality experts agree that improving communication between patients and healthcare staff is the number one factor in improving patient experience.
+Medical staff communication is essential for providing quality care, reducing errors, increasing patient satisfaction, improving service recovery, and establishing strong patient relationships.
 Clear, precise, and timely communication is critical to improving health outcomes, decreasing risk, and maximizing overall performance.
-The following are five best practices that can help improve medical staff communication with patients:
+Our experience and data tell us that there are a handful of best practices that can help improve medical staff communication with patients.

 - Focus on the Patient

-Effective communication requires focus and attention, which is impossible if a staff member is staring at a computer screen, texting on their cell phone, or thumbing through paperwork.
+Care team members cannot effectively communicate if they are staring at their computer screens, texting on their phones, or thumbing through paperwork.
 Not only is it inconsiderate, it sends the wrong message that staff is not listening or not interested.
 Although it may seem like multi-tasking, a simple rule of thumb is to focus on the patient and put aside any other distractions.

-Obtaining real-time patient feedback AND acting on that feedback is an invaluable tool that can help increase safety, decrease liability, and improve patient loyalty and retention.
+Obtaining real-time patient feedback in any form and then acting on that feedback is an invaluable process that can help increase safety, decrease liability, and improve patient loyalty and retention.
 Don’t wait until patients are complaining to react.
 Be proactive and assess continuously by deploying a real-time patient feedback system that provides every patient, after every visit, with an open line of communication.
 Not only will it equip management with the information needed to make critical decisions it can also be transformative to a practice.